|

 hinged in the form of triptych or occasionally even a larger number

 of panels.
 They were carried by individuals for private worship.
+In a further departure from classic icons, the 19th century

 brought many changes.
 It was a period of decline, commercialism